at-import/jacket/readme.md

 ## Jacket
 ### Dress appropriately

-Jacket helps orgainze your stylesheets for a multi-context build process.
+Jacket is a Sass/Compass component that helps you orgainze stylesheets for a multi-context build process.
 Write and maintain a master stylesheet, then output custom tailored stylesheets for specific browsers, mobile/desktop sites, and app builds.

+### Installation

+You can install Jacket from Rubygems:

+`gem install jacket`

+with Bower:

+`bower install jacket`

+or by downloading manually and requiring with Compass.

 ### Usage